mrempel/geohexviz/README.rst

 Method 2 concerns using Python code to interact with the functions within the package.
 Method 2 method has two categories:

-a) Using functions from the GeoHexSimple package \
+a) Using the functions that the GeoHexSimple script uses \
-b) Using functions from the GeoHexViz package
+b) Using the PlotBuilder object from the GeoHexViz package

 Please refer to the `examples directory <https://github.com/tony-zeidan/geohexviz/blob/master/examples>`_ for additional examples that go into great depth (for both methods).